adaptive-democracy/hopeful-path/talks/talk.democracy/slides.md

 - matching pool isn't big enough
 - lots of spammy projects

----

 ## Persistent Funding

 - uses persistent commitments rounds
 - voters select a decision document
 - can remove spammy projects
-- can choose to fund nothing
 - can add extra money to the funding pool

----
+- can choose to fund nothing!

 ## Persistent Funding

 can prioritize projects that achieve the most social good (have the most weight)<br>compared to how much they would cost to match

 ![](/drawing-10-prioritization.png)
+ -->

 ---